achamuah/edge-ai-suites/metro-ai-suite/smart-parking/docs/user-guide/how-to-deploy-with-helm.md

 -  K8s installation on single or multi node must be done as pre-requisite to continue the following deployment.
 Note: The kubernetes cluster is set up with `kubeadm`, `kubectl` and `kubelet` packages on single and multi nodes with `v1.30.2`.
   Refer to tutorials such as <https://adamtheautomator.com/installing-kubernetes-on-ubuntu> and many other online tutorials to setup kubernetes cluster on the web with host OS as ubuntu 22.04.
-- For helm installation, refer to [helm website](https://helm.sh/docs/intro/install/)
+- For Helm installation, refer to [Helm website](https://helm.sh/docs/intro/install/)

 > **Note**
 > If Ubuntu Desktop is not installed on the target system, follow the instructions from Ubuntu to [install Ubuntu desktop](https://ubuntu.com/tutorials/install-ubuntu-desktop).
+Target system refers to the system where you are installing the application.

-## Download the helm chart
+## Step 1: Download the Helm chart

-Follow this procedure on the target system to install the package.
+Follow this procedure on the target system to install the package:

-1. Download helm chart with the following command
+1. Download Helm chart with the following command:

     `helm pull oci://registry-1.docker.io/intel/smart-parking --version 1.1.0`

-2. unzip the package using the following command
+2. Unzip the package using the following command:

     `tar xvf smart-parking-1.1.0.tgz`

-- Get into the helm directory
+3. Go to the Helm directory

     `cd smart-parking`

-## Configure and update the environment variables
+## Step 2: Configure and update the environment variables

-1. Update the below fields in `values.yaml` file in the helm chart
+1. Update the following fields in `values.yaml` file in the Helm chart:

     ``` sh
     HOST_IP: # replace localhost with system IP example: HOST_IP: 10.100.100.100